Frequently Asked Questions

 What happens if the weather conditions are bad?

 Winter wind, rain or other adverse conditions are possible.
 Please check weather conditions prior to your visit, and dress accordingly.
-The Polar Express Train Ride will operate as scheduled, regardless of weather.
+THE POLAR EXPRESS™ Train Ride will operate as scheduled, regardless of weather.
 Although under cover, the Central Pacific Passenger Station is an open-sided building and not heated.

 How do I get to Old Sacramento?

 By Auto: Exit Interstate 5 in Downtown Sacramento at "J" Street, and follow the overhead signs to Old Sacramento (J Street to 5th, left onto 5th, left onto "I", straight ahead to Old Sacramento).
-Remember: If you have reserved a Thursday or Friday departure of The Polar Express, please allow sufficient time to reach Old Sacramento regardless of rush hour travel conditions.
+Remember: If you have reserved a weekday departure, please allow sufficient time to reach Old Sacramento regardless of rush hour travel conditions.
 By Amtrak: the Sacramento train depot is just two blocks from Old Sacramento and the Museum.
 Amtrak's Capitols offer frequent service from the Bay Area; San Joaquins from Fresno/Modesto.
 For routes, fares, and reservations call 1-800-USA-RAIL or visit www.amtrak.com.

 Where should I park?